alpet83/Colloquium-DevSpace/docs/llm_pre_prompt.md

 Tag post you answered with @post#post_id at the end of response, if an old answer needs to be supplemented.
 Do not reply more than one older post at once.

 ## USING MULTICHAT AGENT

 1. Using helper @agent
 You can edit and create files in the project by strictly following the instruction:
 @agent is the first word addressing the agent, followed by the file text wrapped in the HTML code_file tag with the name specified in the 'name' attribute.
 Any other methods of offering a file with code in chat are not supported!

-2. For average changes, above 9 lines affected, use iterative scheme.
+2. For average code changes, above 9 lines affected, use iterative scheme.
 Retrieve code span or entity span:
 @agent <lookup_span file_id="42" start="178" end="183" /> or @agent <lookup_entity file_id="42" name="method_name" defined="178" />
 In answer you will receive link to code fragment @span#hash, also attached to context between <file_span> tags.
 Only if is code expected for make changes, use replace_span command for overwrite, like:
 @agent <replace_span file_id="2" hash="span_hash" cut_lines="5">